benjaminwesson-okta/api/docs/endpoints/users.md

 The default user limit is set to a very high number due to historical reasons which is no longer valid for most organizations.
 This will change in a future version of this API.
 The recommended page limit is now `limit=200`.

-*Note:  If you receive a HTTP 500 status code, you more than likely have exceeded the request timeout.
-Retry your request with a smaller `limit` and page the results (See [Pagination](../getting_started/design_principles.md#pagination))*
+> If you receive a HTTP 500 status code, you more than likely have exceeded the request timeout.
+Retry your request with a smaller `limit` and page the results (See [Pagination](../getting_started/design_principles.md#pagination))

 ##### Request